A general class of surrogate functions for stable and efficient reinforcement learning: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 Policy gradient (PG) methods~\citep{williams1992simple, sutton2000policy,konda2000actor, kakade2002natural} are an important class of model-free methods in reinforcement learning.
-They allow for a differentiable policy parameterization, and can easily handle function approximation and structured state-action spaces.
+They enable a differentiable policy parameterization and can easily handle function approximation and structured state-action spaces.
 PG methods based on REINFORCE~\citep{williams1991function} are equipped with strong theoretical guarantees in restricted settings~\citep{agarwal2019optimality,mei2020global, cen2020fast}.
 For these methods, each policy update requires recomputing the policy gradient.
 This in turn requires interacting with the environment or the simulator which can be computationally expensive.
-On the other hand, methods such as TRPO~\citep{schulman2015trust}, PPO~\citep{schulman2017proximal} and MPO~\citep{abdolmaleki2018maximum} support ``off-policy updates'' i.e. they can update the policy without requiring additional interactions with the environment.
-These methods are efficiently implementable, have good empirical performance~\citep{openaibaselines} and are commonly used in deep reinforcement learning~\citep{franccois2018introduction}.
-However, they only have weak theoretical guarantees in the tabular setting~\citep{kakade2002approximately, schulman2015trust,neuJG17,geist2019theory, shani2020adaptive}.
-Consequently, there are numerous discrepancies between the theory and practice of these methods~\citep{lazic2021optimization,mei2019principled,engstrom2019implementation}.
-Most importantly, there is no principled way to design such PG methods or a unified framework to analyze their theoretical properties.

-To address these issues, we view PG methods through the lens of a functional mirror ascent framework.
-This viewpoint distinguishes between a policy's functional representation (its sufficient statistics) such as the conditional distribution over actions given states or the induced stationary distribution; and its parameterization (how are these statistics represented) such as a linear model or deep network.
-Our framework unifies different perspectives and provides a principled way to develop and analyze computationally efficient PG methods.
-In particular, we make the following contributions.

-\textbf{Functional mirror ascent for policy gradient}: In~\cref{sec:problem-formulation}, we first give examples to distinguish between a policy's functional representation and its parameterization.
-In~\cref{sec:fmd-framework}, we specify the functional mirror ascent (FMA) update and connect it to policy gradient methods.
-In particular, we show that FMA can be interpreted as the repeated application of a policy improvement and a projection (onto the set of feasible policies) operator~\citep{ghosh2020operator}.
-For simple policy parameterizations, we prove that the FMA updates are consistent~\citep{ghosh2020operator} ensuring that the optimal policy (in the class) is a fixed point of the resulting PG method.

-\textbf{Instantiating the FMA framework}: In~\cref{sec:instantiation}, we instantiate the general FMA framework with two common functional representations -- direct and softmax representations.
-In the tabular setting with finite states and actions, we show that the resulting FMA updates recover conservative policy iteration~\citep{kakade2002approximately} and REINFORCE-based methods analyzed in~\citep{agarwal2019optimality,mei2020global,cen2020fast}.